-NetBeans is a popular IDE for the Java application development.
+NetBeans is a popular IDE for Java and other application development.
 Which allows applications to be developed from a set of modular software components called modules.
-NetBeans is available to run on popular operating systems like Windows, macOS, Linux and Solaris systems.
+NetBeans is available to run on popular operating systems like Windows, macOS, Linux, and Solaris systems.

 sudo apt install default-jdk